Post: Øster Farimagsgade 5, postboks 2099, 1014 København K, Visit: Gothersgade 160, 3.sal, 1123 København K

 2000- Member of the steering committee of Project Metropolit

-94 papers in peer-reviewed journals, 3 chapters in textbooks, editor of a text book in Medical Sociology
+110 papers in peer-reviewed journals, 5 chapters in textbooks, editor of two text books in Medical Sociology

 Professor Johan Fritzell Aging Research Center, Stockholm, Marijke Veenstra Research director Dept. of Ageing research and housing studies, NOVA Oslo.
 Professor Carlos Mendes de Leon Professor of Epidemiology at the University of Michigan School of Public Health, Ann Arbor, Michigan, USA Professor Ivan Bautmans, Faculty of Physical Education and Physical Therapy, Faculty of Medicine and Pharmacy, Gerontology, Vrije Universitet, Brussel, Belgium.
 Professor John Cacioppo, University of Chicago ( in the expert panel of Loneliness Mary Foundation) and Associate professor Mathias Lasgaard, University of Southern Denmark.